jon-marks/Yet-Another-Sudoku/docs/source/02-foundation/06-fish.rst

     * where all instances of X in each Base Set :term:`Link`\s to another instance of X in another Base Set.
     * The houses containing these links form the Cover Sets.
-    * From :ref:`Base Sets and Cover Sets <found_bsets_and_csets>` above, we have shown that any instance of X in the Cover Sets that is not part of the intersection is not part of :term:`The Truth`, and can be eliminated.
+    * From :ref:`Base Sets and Cover Sets <found_bsets_and_csets>` above, we have shown that any instance of X in the Cover Sets that is not part of the intersection is not part of the :term:`Truth`, and can be eliminated.

 Basic Fish patterns have either row Base Sets and column Cover Sets or vise-versa.